Health literacy is vital for health, be it living healthy, disease prevention or to achieve the best possible results from medical care.

-Health literacy is linked to literacy and entails people’s knowledge, motivation and competence to access, understand, appraise and apply health information in order to make judgments and take decisions in everyday life concerning health care, disease prevention and health promotion, to maintain or improve quality of life during the life course.
-Put simply, it is a person’s ability to obtain, communicate, process and understand health information.
+Health literacy is linked to individuals’ literacy levels and entails people’s knowledge, motivation and competence to access, understand, appraise and apply health information in order to make judgments and take actions in everyday life concerning health care, disease prevention and health promotion, to maintain or improve quality of life.

 Health literacy challenges can affect people of all ages, races, incomes and educational levels.
 Some population groups in the U.S. are more vulnerable to low health literacy.
 They include the elderly, people with less than a high school education, people living in poverty, racial and ethnic minorities and people with limited English proficiency.